 - Students must be studying at an Australian or New Zealand educational institution and not have held an internship with ICRAR in the past.

-- Students will write a final report and give an oral presentation on their work at the conclusion of the project.
-ICRAR/Pawsey Centre students are also expected to submit a podcast describing their work.
+- Students will write a final report and give a presentation on their work at the conclusion of the project.
+There may be other requirements which will be made clear to students throughout the program.

 - Students will be expected to maintain a high level of attendance throughout the duration of the internship and conduct themselves in a professional manner at all times.